ngs-docs/2021-august-remote-computing/11-aws-cloud.Rmd

 ### Can you set up multiple instances at once

 - Yes!
-- There is a limit per account but it is a very large number and doesn't apply to most people
+- There is a limit per account but it is a very large number and won't apply to most people.
+(The limit is there to keep you from spending a lot of money by accident.)

 ### Can you launch more than one instance with the same configurations?